Connect with us

 RELATED: Top 10 Tallest Buildings in Africa

-Makkah Royal Clock Tower stands 601 m-high above ground, which makes it the third-tallest skyscraper in the world.
+Makkah Royal Clock Tower stands 601 m high above ground, making it the third-tallest skyscraper in the world.

 As the name suggests, four giant clock faces are mounted near the top of the tower.